-The electric locomotive which the Baltimore and Ohio Railroad Company has secured for the purpose of hauling passenger cars through the Baltimore Tunnel, is capable of haul-ing the heaviest trains, weighing 1200 tons up the grade, and through the tunnel under the city, a distance of three miles.
-The weight of the locomotive is 180,000 pounds; its length a trifle over fifty feet; the height is fourteen feet three inches, and the ex-treme width nine feet, 6; inches.
+The electric locomotive which the Baltimore and Ohio Railroad Company has secured for the purpose of hauling passenger cars through the Baltimore Tunnel, is capable of hauling the heaviest trains, weighing 1200 tons up the grade, and through the tunnel under the city, a distance of three miles.
+The weight of the locomotive is 180,000 pounds; its length a trifle over fifty feet; the height is fourteen feet three inches, and the extreme-width nine feet, 64 inches.
+It treme-width nine feet, 64 inches.
 It is claimed that a possible speed of fifty miles an hour can be attained by this locomotive.
-With the ophthalmoscope and ophthalmometer there are very few problems with regard to the functions and diseases of the human eye that cannot be determined by an expert in a very few moments of time.
-It may safely be asserted that there is no department of knowledge of the functions and diseases of the human body that is so ad vanced as that of outthalmology, and this has been the work of the civilization of the nineteenth century.
-With the ophthalmoscope the circular opening the iris, which we call the pupil, is made a window looking in upon a scarlet picture, in the center of which is a beautiful white moon-like disk, over which radiate vessels pulsating with the blood constantly pumped in by the heart.
-The darker returning current in the veins is also seen, while the varying and almost numberless changes made by diseases are noted by the practised eye, and tell a tale of warning and often of wee.
+With the ophthalmoscope and oph-thalmometer there are very few problems with regard to the functions and diseases of the human eye that cannot be determined by an expert in a very few moments of time.
+It may safely be asserted that there is no department of knowledge of the functions and diseases of the human body that is so advanced as that of ophthalmology, and this has been the work of the civilization of the nineteenth century.
+With the ophthalmoscope the circular open-ing the iris, which we call the pupil, is made a window looking in up scarlet picture, in the center of w is a beautiful white moon-like disk, over which radiate vessels pulsating with the blood constantly pumped in by the heart.
+The darker returning by the heart.
+The darker returning current in the veins is also seen, while the varying and almost numberless changes made by diseases are noted by the practised eye, and tell a tale of warning and often of woe.
 Effects of Opium Smoking.